Interim examiner appointed to Ramona Nicholas’s Cara pharmacies

 The directors also considered the negative portrayal of Elm of the group’s financial system as “overstated”, he said.

-Mr Justice Mark Heslin said he was satisfied to appoint insolvency practioner Ken Tyrell of PWC as interim examiner to Cara Pharmacy Unlimited Company, and a dozen related companies.
+Mr Justice Mark Heslin said he was satisfied to appoint insolvency practitioner Ken Tyrell of PWC as interim examiner to Cara Pharmacy Unlimited Company, and a dozen related companies.

-The court was not prepared to adjourn the application to appoint an intermin examiner, he said.
+The court was not prepared to adjourn the application to appoint an interim examiner, he said.

 Noting the objections raised by the company, the judge said his decision “in no way impugns” the director’s reputations, skills and professionalism.